justone/endot-hugo/content/post/2012-02-12-git-subtree-tracking-made-easy.markdown

 ---
 layout: post
-title: "Git subtree tracking made easy"
+title: Git subtree tracking made easy
-date: 2012-02-12 16:33
+date: '2012-02-12 16:33:00'
 comments: true
-categories:
+tags:
-- Code
+- code
-- Computers
+- computers
 - dfm
+slug: git-subtree-tracking-made-easy
 ---

 Last year, when I made my [list of pros and cons comparing git subtrees with submodules](/2011/05/18/git-submodules-vs-subtrees-for-vim-plugins/), one of the downsides listed for subtrees was that it's hard to figure out where the code came from originally.